 |Alternative name||Prunus domestica var. myrobalan|

 This tree is at a path junction 215 metres south of the chapels.
 It is one of two Prunus cerasifera approximately eight metres apart.

-The diameter of typical flowers was 2cm.
+In late February the diameter of typical flowers was 2cm.

 General tree description

 Prunus cerasifera is thought to originate as a garden selection from Prunus divaricata, a wild species from the Balkans, the Caucasus and Central Asia.
 P. cerasifera has long been naturalised in Britain.
 It is a small, round-headed tree, up to about 15M tall, with dark grey bark that becomes fissured with age.
 The leaves are a fresh green, ovate, roughly 3.5 to 6.5cm long and with serrated edges.
 Abundant white flowers, up to 2.5cm across, appear in early spring with the emerging leaves.
 The fruits are round 4cm red/gold plums that ripen in late summer.